 What is a healthy weight?
 How much should one person eat?
 These are questions that many individuals ask themselves prior to embarking on a health journey.
 However, due to the role of genetics in body size and metabolism, a standard answer doesn’t exist.

-Genetics plays an important role in determining both body size and energy requirements.
-Based on twin studies on bodyweight, genes can explain 50-90% of the variance in body mass index (BMI).
+Genetics plays an essential role in determining both body size and energy requirements.
+Based on twin studies on body weight, genes can explain 50-90% of the variance in body mass index (BMI).

-The same body size that can be healthy for one person, may not be healthy for another.
+The same body size that can be healthy for one person may not be for another.
+BMI is not an accurate indicator of obesity.
 Individuals within a “healthy BMI range” can present metabolic disorders, while individuals in the “obese range” can be perfectly healthy.

-Consequently, the act of managing one’s weight, and living a healthy lifestyle is unique to each person.
+Consequently, managing one’s weight and living a healthy lifestyle is unique to each person.
 Body size, energy requirements, and signals of hunger and satiety can vary for each individual.
-Even some taste preferences, which have been regarded as highly variable, can be determined by genetics.
+Even some taste preferences, regarded as highly variable, can be determined by genetics.

 Can You Personalize Your Diet Based on Genetics?

 Nutrigenetics is a new field of research that studies the effect of genes on an individual’s nutritional needs.

 An individual’s genes can determine their predisposition to overweight, insulin resistance, cardiovascular disease, and more.
 This is one of the reasons why doctors often ask individuals to report family history (such as diabetes) when signing on new patients.